 Ron White: "My wife hadn't let me touch her in three months.
 You can't just keep a dog under the porch for three months without petting it occasionally.
 If you deny me sex for three months, I'll go sleep with someone else.
 I know, I've seen me do it."

-- Surprisingly few of these involve sex-he uses it as an excuse for everything from insensitive remarks to crowning achievements in stupidity (actually, come to think of it, 90% of his "I'm just a guy" jokes fit under this), but from Bill, sex usually gets more than just a clever catchphrase.
+Surprisingly few of these involve sex-he uses it as an excuse for everything from insensitive remarks to crowning achievements in stupidity (90% of his "I'm just a guy" jokes fit under this), but from Bill, sex usually gets more than just a clever catchphrase.

-- Scream 1996 attracted some negative attention from feminist groups for its apparent position that if a boy's girlfriend won't put out after a certain time (a few months IIRC) he's perfectly justified in seeking satisfaction elsewhere.
+Scream (1996) attracted some negative attention from feminist groups for its apparent position that if a boy's girlfriend won't put out after a certain time he's perfectly justified in seeking satisfaction elsewhere.
 As well, throughout the entire series Billy's father is never criticized for his affair with Sydney's mother; everyone, including Sydney herself, act like it was all her mother's fault.

-- In Mirror Images 2 a man seduced by the woman he believes is his employers wife - its actually her twin posing as her to frame her for adultery - blames the woman calling her a slut and everyone seems to agree with him despite the fact he was a consenting adult who participated enthusiastically in the sex
+In Mirror Images 2 a man seduced by the woman he believes is his employers wife - its actually her twin posing as her to frame her for adultery - blames the woman calling her a slut and everyone seems to agree with him despite the fact he was a "consenting" adult who participated enthusiastically in the sex In this case she's less of a slut than a rapist by deception.

 Pep Streebeck: Are you crazy?
 Silvia Wiss wanted you!